argonne-lcf/inference-endpoints/README.md

 ## Limitations

-* The endpoints on Polaris are set up to run on the debug queue.
-The first request will take time to acquire the node.
-Once the node is acquired, you can make requests sequentially for up to an hour.
+* The endpoints on Sophia are set up to run on the `single-node` queue.
+The first request will take 5-10 minutes to launch a job that will run for 12 hours.
-* The latency for the requests may be slightly higher than making requests directly to the service.
-We are working on improving this.
 * For a new model to be served, contact us to create an endpoint.